azka2001/Data-Science/README.md

 1. Mylist = [0,10,20]
 2. You can perform multiple functions on lists such as append(value) which adds on a value to the list

+DATA SCIENCE WEEK 2

+TASK 5 - 5TH SEPTEMBER
+THE BASICS OF PYTHON